crlandsc/Housing-Price-Predictions-Using-Machine-Learning/README.md

 <img src="images/Numeric Feature Correlation with SalePrice.png" width="800"/>
 </div>

 The Overall Quality rating is most closely correlated with the Sale Price.
-However, there are many other features that also exhibit strong correlation.
+However, there are many other features that also exhibit a strong correlation.

-All features with a correaltion of over 50% with Sale Price were individually plotted to identify outliers.
+All features with a correlation of over 50% with Sale Price were individually plotted to identify outliers.
 Once outliers were determined, they were dropped and the resulting correlation plots are shown below.

 ### Features With >0.5 Correlation to Sale Price
 <div align="center">